raxtemur/OmniGround/README.md

 ### Training Process consists of two stages

 1. Pre-training the adapter on Image Captioning tasks (LAION, CC-4M).
-2. Once the adapter has learned to map ViT's visual embeddings to the language model's textual space, we proceed to unfreeze GigaChat for improved understanding of dialog formats and complex queries.
+2. Once the adapter has learned to map ViT's visual embeddings to the language model's textual space, we proceed to unfreeze Mistral for improved understanding of dialog formats and complex queries.

 <p align="left">
 <img src="./content/datasets.png" width="80%">